-132. Where conflicts of interest cannot be managed satisfactorily, this would result in the insurer or intermediary declining to act.

-133. If needed, the supervisor should be able to take action against an insurance intermediary where conflicts of interests are not adequately identified, mitigated or managed.
-In this context, it may also be appropriate to apply sanctions indirectly through the insurer.
+- 134. Where conflicts of interest cannot be managed satisfactorily, this should result in the intermediary declining to act. - 135.
+If needed, the supervisor should be able to take action against an insurance intermediary where conflicts of interests are not adequately identified, mitigated or managed.